Chitra2409/AI-RateMyProfessor/README.md

 4. **Admin Emails and Password:**
    - Set the `NEXT_PUBLIC_ADMIN_EMAILS` to the email you want to use for admin access.
-   - Set a secure `ADMIN_PASSWORD` to use for admin login.

 ## Usage